Get started by searching below:

 • Lack of privacy: Violating residents’ rights to privacy in their personal and medical affairs

-• Neglect of basic needs: Failure to provide necessary care, such as food, medication, or assistance with daily activities
+• Neglect: Failure to provide necessary care, such as food, medication, or assistance with daily activities

 • Neglect of personal hygiene: Failing to assist residents with bathing, grooming, and other personal hygiene needs